Alexandria-TEMP/Alexandria-Server/README.md

 ### Installing Go
 Install go version 1.22.2 from https://go.dev/dl/ and then set your environment variables as follows:
  - Add the go binary directory to PATH
- - Add the go installation directory to GOROOT
+ - Add the go installation directory to GOROOT and GOPATH
- - Add the alexandria-backend parent directory (ie the directory above this README) as GOPATH

 ### Setting up the Linter in VSCode
 In order to lint locally install golangci-lint by running the following command in the root directory: